J-hjr/Jerry_Huang_DS_Project_Portfolio/Yelp_Data_Analysis/readme.md

 ### Platform perspective

-From the platform's perspective, we can use the Yelp dataset to analyze user behavior and merchant operations, thereby guiding platform operations and marketing strategies.
-For example, we can analyze popular merchants and user preferences on the Yelp platform to provide more accurate targeting services to merchants and advertising clients.
-In addition, we can use data to analyze the development of cities to discover new business opportunities and market trends.
-For example, we can analyze the number and rating of merchants in different cities to understand which cities have more intense market competition and which cities have more promising business opportunities.
+From the perspective of the platform, the Yelp dataset offers valuable insights that can be leveraged to analyze user behavior and merchant operations, ultimately guiding platform operations and marketing strategies.
+For instance, by analyzing popular merchants and user preferences on the Yelp platform, the platform can provide more accurate targeting services for merchants and advertising clients.
+Additionally, data analysis can be used to examine the development of cities, uncovering new business opportunities and market trends.
+For example, analyzing the number and ratings of merchants across different cities can help identify regions with intense market competition as well as those with more promising business opportunities.

 ### User perspective